 The SLC determined that impacts to delta and longfin smelt will remain significant and unavoidable even with implementation of the recommended mitigation measures.
 The Water Board concurs and hereby finds that (1) Changes or alterations have been required in, or incorporated into, the Approved Project that avoid or substantially lessen the significant environmental effect as identified in the EIR; (2) Such changes or alterations are within the responsibility and jurisdiction of the CDFW and not the SLC or Water Board.
 Such changes have been adopted by such other agency or can and should be adopted by such other agency; and (3) Specific economic, legal, social, technological or other considerations, including provision or employment opportunities for highly trained workers make infeasible the mitigation measures identified in the EIR.
 These findings are supported by the reasons described in the SLC's Findings on pages D-9 through D-14.
-In particular, Lind will implement measures required by CDFW to avoid and minimize effects to these and other State- and federally-listed species and their habitat within project areas.
-As compensatory mitigation for the incidental take impact during the proposed 10-year mining period, CDFW has required Lind to purchase 0.107 acres of shallow water habitat credits from a CDFWapproved mitigation or conservation bank.
+In particular, Suisun Associates will implement measures required by CDFW to avoid and minimize effects to these and other state- and federally-listed species and their habitat within project areas.
+As compensatory mitigation for the incidental take impact during the proposed 10-year mining period, CDFW has required Suisun Associates joint venture partners Hanson and Lind to purchase 0.421 acres and 0.107 acres, respectively, of shallow water habitat credits from a CDFW-approved mitigation or conservation bank.